COBRA & California Cal-Cobra

 Divorce or a spiteful spouse who took you or children off the policy… even though CA Divorce Law Financial Automatic Restraining Orders FL 110 prohibits financial changes.
 26 CFR 54.4980B-4 Qualifying Events *

-Since everything now is Guaranteed Issue with No Pre-X under Health Care Reform, consider going on an Individual Plan (Get Quotes).
+- Since everything now is Guaranteed Issue with No Pre-X under Health Care Reform, consider going on an Individual Plan (Get Quotes).
 Even if it’s NOT Open Enrollment, there is Special Enrollment, as you have just lost coverage MEC Minimum Essential Coverage.
-Under Special Enrollment, your coverage is the first of the month after you apply, rather than the crazy 15th and miss a month deadline.
-Emails dated 1.21.2015 2:07 PM
+Under Special Enrollment, your coverage is the first of the month after you apply.

 #Options for getting coverage when you lose your job?